lsamaroo/editrowform/README.md

 	addRow
         /*
          * Add a row to the table.
-         * If cloneExisting is true which by default it is, it will try
+         * If templateRow is passed in, it will use that to add the row.
-         * to clone the last row.
-Otherwise it will create a new row.
+         * Otherwise it will create a new row.
          *
          * @example
-         * .editrowform( "addRow", cloneExisting )
+         * .editrowform( "addRow", templateRow )
          *
-         * @param cloneExisting is an optional argument which default to true.
+         * @param templateRow is an optional argument.
+It can be
+         * a dom element or string representing a row or a function
+ 			* which return a row to add.
+	        *
+	        * For backward compatibility if left empty or set to true, it will still
-         * It will clone an existing row from the table (the last one) to
+	        * attempt to clone an the existing last row.
+In future releases
-         * create a new row.
-If false, it will create a brand new row.
+	        * this will be removed.
 	        *
 	        * @return the rowIndex of the newly created row or false if the
 	        * function call did not add the row.
 	        */

 	deleteRow
         /*